 - Do a midday workout

-- Wear whatever weird Halloween costume you want to work
+- Wear whatever spooky Halloween costume you want to work

 Take strategic advantage of your freedom.
-Keep building a positive, productive association with the place where you work, and you’ll quickly find both your happiness and output soaring.
+Keep building a positive, productive association with the workplace, and you’ll quickly find your happiness and output soaring.

 6. Curate Your Input

-There are points in the work day where a little bit of indulgence in something like TV can be a great productivity boost.
+There are points in the workday where a little indulgence in something like TV can boost productivity.
 But even when indulging in the freedoms of home, it’s still important to be intentional about it.

-Think about the input that your senses are receiving from your surroundings – the sights, sounds, smells, even the temperature.
+Think about the input your senses receive from your surroundings – the sights, sounds, smells, and even the temperature.
 Are all of these things creating the working environment you need right now?
 Or are they distracting you and pulling you away?

-TV, music, and podcasts are all media that can help you focus, or become a distraction.
-It all depends on where you are in your day, and what impact that particular content has on you.
-Likewise, a cluttered field of view — like a messy room or a window overlooking a busy street — can pull you out of the zone constantly.
-Even a room that is a little too hot or too cold can make it hard to sit comfortably and stay alert while doing productive work.
-It is all about balance between freedom and structure.
+TV, music, and podcasts are all media that can help you focus or become a distraction.
+It all depends on where you are in your day and what impact that particular content has on you.
+Likewise, a cluttered field of view — like a messy room or window overlooking a busy street — can constantly pull you out of the zone.
+Even a slightly too hot or cold space can make it hard to sit comfortably and stay alert while doing productive work.
+It is all about the balance between freedom and structure.

-Once again, there is no right answer for everyone, but there are right questions.
+Once again, there is no correct answer for everyone, but there are right questions.
 Questions like, “what kind of mood do I want to be in right now?” and, “is this the right environment for me to get my work done?”
-As with all things, intentionality is key.
+As with all things, intentionality is critical.

 7. Keep a Schedule

-I’ve already touched on this one a little bit (see #1 and #2), but it bears repeating as its own statement: If you want to maximize your work from home productivity, you need to create (and stick to) a schedule for yourself.
+We’ve already touched on this above, but it bears repeating: If you want to maximize your work-from-home productivity, you need to create (and stick to) a schedule for yourself.

-I know that forcing a schedule on yourself can sound scary and rigid and awful.
+I know that forcing a schedule on yourself can sound scary, rigid, and awful.
 But it doesn’t have to be.
 It doesn’t even have to really be a schedule, in the strictest sense of the word.
-All you need is some kind of agenda.
-A plan for your day so that you know what you expect to fit into it, and what probably won’t make the cut.
-Some of these things will be habits and routines that you repeat every day, while others may be unique to the current week or day.
+All you need is an agenda — a plan for your day so that you know what you expect to fit into it and what probably won’t make the cut.
+Some of these things will be habits and routines you repeat daily, while others may be unique to the current week or day.
 And by the way, your schedule should always include uplifting breaks.

-Having a plan for your day from the get-go keeps things moving throughout the day, and reduces the need for decision-making.
-Other things will undoubtedly come up during the day.
+Having a plan for your day from the get-go keeps things moving throughout the day and reduces the need for decision-making.
+Of course, other things will undoubtedly come up during the day.
 But if they’re not urgent and not on the schedule, you don’t need to worry about them today.

 8. Track Your Objectives

-Building on the schedule from #7 above, it can also be a huge help to keep track of the objectives you’re working on.
+It can also be a huge help to keep track of the objectives you’re targeting.
 For some, this is a physical, paper to-do list.
 Others may prefer Trello or other full-service planning tools.
 For me, it’s a constantly evolving Google Doc that I call my “work notebook.”

-- Once you start working, you will have a roadmap to check back with and make sure you are staying on track.
+- Once you start working, you will have a roadmap to check back with and ensure you stay on track.

-- You will also now have a clear list of what does fit into your schedule, so that you can more clearly see what does not, and shift away from those things.
+- You will also now have a clear list of what fits into your schedule, so you can more clearly see what does not and shift away from those things.

-Keeping some form of written list of your objectives is about identifying your goals.
+Keeping a written list of your objectives is about identifying your goals.
 Use this agenda to stay on track and hold yourself accountable (see #5).

 9. Use Helpful Tools

-I’ve said it before and I’ll say it again: respect the tools you need for the job.
-Every trade has its tools, and those who take care of their tools invariably perform better than those who don’t.
+It is crucial in any pursuit to respect the tools you need for the job.
+Every trade has its tools, and those who care for theirs have a far better time doing their jobs.

-There are also physical tools to consider for work from home productivity.
+There are also physical tools to consider for work-from-home productivity.
 Work-specific productivity timers, noise-blocking headphones, or ergonomics equipment, to name a few.
-I mention this tip last because shiny new tools should not be any of our first attempts at improving work from home productivity.
+Shiny new tools should not be any of our first attempts at improving work-from-home productivity.
 It is always better to get your mindset, routines, and environment working for you before you start looking to buy solutions.
-But if you’re already working on all that stuff, and a desk timer really seems like the next step for you, then get after it.
+But if you’re already working on all that stuff, and a desk timer seems like the next step for you, then get after it.